NicolasDuciaume/ElevatorSystem/README.txt

 - Elevator project is written in Java making use of the Runnable Interface

-- FloorSubsystem, ElevatorSubsystem, and Scheduler thread are run concurrently where the Floor and Elevator threads are clients of the scheduler
+- FloorSubsystem, ElevatorSubsystem, and Scheduler run concurrently You start the Scheduler, then the FloorSubsystem and finaly the ElevatorSubystem which then all communicate to one another via UDP

-- Current version of application allows Scheduler to act as communication channel from FloorSubsystem thread to the ElevatorSubsystem thread and vice versa
+- Current version of application allows Scheduler to act as communication channel from FloorSubsystem thread to the ElevatorSubsystem thread and vice versa.
+Scheduler also is in charge of deciding which command to send to the elevator dependent on what is needed at the time

+- No direct modification is needed for the code to run.
+Only changes to make for more elevators or floors are to be made inside the configuration file and floor request to be added to File.txt
 ----------------------------------------------------------------------------------------

 Files